A few words about me and what to expect.

 Believe it or nots and other tid bits:

 Connected as the first residential client for a bb/ISDN connection at home in the Southern Hemisphere – claims Telstra engineering [mid 1990s] – used it for a regular [yes indeed] video conference with Finland while doing a global role from Sydney for Nokia.
-Still waiting for video conferencing to really hit the market.
+Still waiting for video conferencing to really hit the market (this was the case in 2007, now in 2014 we’ve done it).

 Co-authored, contributed on 3 books – Co-author: Strategic Foresight: The Power of Standing in the Future – Contributor: Thinking about the Future – Contributor: Future Histories, which had business and science fiction writers talk about future [about 1997, Horizon House]